 Sweet papaya was once seen as exotic.
-Today, this southern Mexican fruit is far more common year-round in supermarkets.
+Today, this southern Hawaiian fruit is far more common year-round in supermarkets.

 Peaches are a good source of vitamin C (17% RDI) and vitamin A (10% RDI).
 They have been shown to improve your skin and possibly reverse damage from the sun.
 Peaches can also help keep your blood sugar balanced while treating you to something sweet.

 These are sometimes called ‘Sharon fruit.’
 Persimmons have a sweet flavor that makes them perfect for creating drinks and jellies.
-The Hachiya variety has a bitter taste from tannins, while the Fuyu variety is sweeter.
-And with the Fuyu type, you can eat it even when it’s not quite ripe yet, and it will still taste amazing.
-Persimmons are an excellent source of vitamin A and C.
+This Fuyu variety is nice and sweet.
+You can eat it even when it’s not quite ripe yet, and it will still taste amazing.
+Persimmons are an excellent source of vitamins A and C.